Git-Aarya/FlashQuiz/README.md

 - **Time Management**: Incorporates a built-in timer to track how long it takes to answer each flashcard, providing valuable feedback on the user’s learning pace and efficiency.

 ## How to Use FlashQuiz
-*Instructions on setting up and starting the application, along with basic usage tutorials, could be beneficial here for new users.*

 ### Creating and Managing Flashcards

 1. **Creating a New Folder**